naijasecforce/blog.github.io/_posts/2019-12-07-career-path-grc.md

 I represented my elementary and secondary/high school in athletics competitions.
 I was in the relay team; and ran 100 meters and 200 meters races.
 However, Sweet bread happened!
 So I lost it.
 I still believe that soon, my glory days on the tracks would be restored.
 Additionally, I have other cool skills that I am hell-bent on retaining.
 I draw and sing very well (I’ll like to think so!)…Laughs.
 I got both skills from my Dad.
 Plus, in school, I was nicknamed 'Effizzi' for my drawing prowess.

 ## About Author:
-Mosimilolu Odunsaya is a cybersecurity senior consultant with experience in IT Audit and IT Security Consulting.
+Mosimilolu Odusanya is a cybersecurity senior consultant with experience in IT Audit and IT Security Consulting.
 She has assisted SEC-Listed organisations with various cyber security projects from Security Assessments, Data Privacy Law Implementation, SCADA Assessments, etc. She have also have worked with various clients in various sectors including Oil & Gas Companies, Financial Institutions, Insurance Companies etc.

 One of her goals is bridging the gender gap in cyber security by motivating women to join the Cyber Security Industry.
 She is also available for a chat/discussion if any lady needs it.